SahlaSherin-N/SCT_DS_2/README.md

 - Most passengers were aged between 20–40

 ## Files in this Repository
--Titanic_EDA.ipynb :jupyter notebook containing data cleaning and EDA -Titanic-Dataset.csv:Dataset used for analysis -README.md:Project Documentation
+- Titanic_EDA.ipynb :jupyter notebook containing data cleaning and EDA
+- Titanic-Dataset.csv:Dataset used for analysis
+- README.md:Project Documentation